Embroidermodder/website/emrm/index.rst

 The newest version, Embroidermodder 2 can:

 \begin{itemize}
-\item edit and create embroidery designs
+#. edit and create embroidery designs
-\item estimate the amount of thread and machine time needed to stitch a design
+#. estimate the amount of thread and machine time needed to stitch a design
-\item convert embroidery files to a variety of formats
+#. convert embroidery files to a variety of formats
-\item upscale or downscale designs
+#. upscale or downscale designs
-\item run on Windows, Mac and Linux
+#. run on Windows, Mac and Linux
 \end{itemize}

 \emph{Embroidermodder 2} is very much a work in progress since we're doing a ground